dreamingyin/git_learning/readme.md

 Have a good time!

-We are goning to record some git command here.
+We are goning to record some git command here.eg add and so on